vhdmsm/tg_crawler/README.md

 # **Telegram Crawler**

 Using this crawler, you can crawl telegram channels, groups or your private chats.
-Chats will be saved in SQLite database and text file with.
+Chats will be saved in SQLite database and text file.
-You can query with different parameters like channel names, group names, telegram usernames, telegram unique ids and etc.
+You can query in database with different parameters like channel names, group names, telegram usernames, telegram unique ids and etc.

 Works with Python 3.3+.